 - 1946: The Big Sleep.
 This is perhaps the most famous film adaption.
 Marlowe is played by Humphrey Bogart.

 - 1973: The Long Goodbye.
 Marlowe is played by Elliott Gould.
-Interestingly, it is not a Period Piece, but takes place in The Seventies, when it was made.
+Like Marlowe, takes place at the time it was made.

 Philip Marlowe provides examples of the following tropes:

 - Accidental Truth: In The Little Sister, intending to express his lack of interest in a case, Marlowe tells a random person that he couldn't care less if they were a previously mentioned long-disappeared killer: a gangster named "Weepy Moyer".
 This causes most of the book's plot as Steelgrave mistakenly assume Marlowe knows their secret.

 - The Alcoholic: Numerous characters in the books would qualify as alcoholics by today's standards.
 Marlowe himself drinks far too much, not without self-awareness on his part.
 In Farewell, My Lovely, he shows every sign of withdrawal even before he ends up going through involuntary detox at a shady sanatorium that also pumps him full of heroin.
 An example of Chandler writing what he knew, as is the far more out-of-control blackout drunk primadonna author Roger Wade in The Long Goodbye — also a harsh self-caricature of Chandler.